CangLing-KnowFlow: A Unified Knowledge-and-Flow-fused Agent for Comprehensive Remote Sensing Applications: Methodology

 \subsubsection{PDDL Tool Schema}

 To enable the mathematical formulation, every tool available to the agent is described formally using a schema inspired by the Planning Domain Definition Language (PDDL), as shown in Figure \ref{fig:Tool_and_Workflow}b.
-Each tool $t \in \mathcal{T}$ is represented as an action with a clearly defined set of the following three components:
+Each tool $t \in \mathcal{T}$ is represented as an action with a clearly defined set of the following three components: (1) Parameters, define the input arguments for the tool, including data types and constraints; (2) Preconditions, denoted as $\text{Pre}(t)$, record logical conditions that must be met before tool execution; (3) Effects, denoted as $\text{Eff}(t)$), evaluate the state changes that occur upon tool execution.